Welcome

 Disclosure of Information and Documents

 Parties are expected to disclose key documents relevant to the issues in dispute.
 This early exchange helps clarify positions and supports potential settlement.
-The level of disclosure should be proportionate to the claim.
+The level of disclosure should be proportionate to the claim and focused on key issues.
+Parties should also ensure preservation of relevant documents and data, notably electronic documents, to avoid spoliation and later disputes about missing evidence.

 Experts

 If expert evidence is required to resolve an issue, the parties should consider, where appropriate, instructing a single joint expert rather than separate experts for each party.
-This can save costs and time.
+This can save costs and time, and aligns with the court’s duty to restrict expert evidence to what is reasonably required to resolve the proceedings.
+Even at pre-action stage, cooperative selection of an expert may facilitate early settlement.

 Alternative Dispute Resolution (ADR)